Eonasdan/wirehole/README.md

 - `UNBOUND_IPV4_ADDRESS`: The static IP address assigned to Unbound, ensuring it is reachable by Pi-hole.
 - `PIHOLE_IPV4_ADDRESS`: The static IP address assigned to Pi-hole, allowing it to serve DNS requests for the network.
 - `WIREGUARD_SERVER_PORT`: The port on which the WireGuard server will listen for connections.
-- `WIREGUARD_PEER_DNS`: The DNS server that WireGuard clients will use, which is typically set to the Pi-hole's address.

 ### WireGuard Settings

-- `WIREGUARD_PEERS`: Specifies the number of peer/client configurations to generate for WireGuard.
+- `PEERS`: Specifies the number of peer/client configurations to generate for WireGuard.

 ### WireGuard-UI Settings